AlvaRobert/KP.AdvancedCplusplus/index.md

 ### Enumeration vs. constant variable

-Again and again it is discussed whether the presentation of results in template functions over a one-element enumeration or maybe better over a constant one Class variable should happen:
+it is frequently discussed whether the presentation of results in template functions should be displayed with a one-element enumeration or with a constant variable:

 ```C++
 template <int x>